UMTS Terrestrial Radio Access Network

 The RNC provides control functionalities for one or more Node Bs.
-A Node B and an RNC can be the same device, although typical implementations have a separate RNC located in a central office serving multiple Node Bs.
+A Node B and an RNC can be the same device, although typical implementations have a separate RNC that is located in a central office serving multiple Node Bs.
 Despite the fact that they do not have to be physically separated, there is a logical interface between them known as the Iub.
 The RNC and its corresponding Node Bs are called the Radio Network Subsystem (RNS).
 There can be more than one RNS present in a UTRAN.

 There are four interfaces connecting the UTRAN internally or externally to other functional entities: Iu, Uu, Iub and Iur.
 The Iu interface is an external interface that connects the RNC to the Core Network (CN).
 The Uu is also external, connecting Node B with the User Equipment (UE).
-The Iub is an internal interface connecting the RNC with Node B. And at last, there is the Iur interface which is an internal interface most of the time but can, exceptionally be an external interface too for some network architectures.
+The Iub is an internal interface connecting the RNC with Node B. And at last, there is the Iur interface, which is an internal interface most of the time but can exceptionally be an external interface too for some network architectures.
 The Iur connects two RNCs with each other.